PrefectHQ/prefect/docs/guides/ci-cd.md

 Prefect is used by many organizations in their CI/CD pipelines.
 Each organization has their own unique setup, but a common pattern is to use CI/CD to manage Prefect [deployments](/concepts/deployments).
 Combining Prefect's deployment features with CI/CD tools enables efficient management of flow code updates, scheduling changes, and container builds.
-This guide utilizes [GitHub Actions](https://docs.github.com/en/actions) to execute CI/CD pipelines, but these concepts are generally applicable across many CI/CD tools.
+This guide uses [GitHub Actions](https://docs.github.com/en/actions) to execute CI/CD pipelines, but these concepts are generally applicable across many CI/CD tools.

 Note that Prefect's `.deploy` flow method and `prefect.yaml` configuration file are both designed with building and pushing images to a Docker registry in mind.